TLanetteRose/SunnysideAgencyLandingPageTLP/codenotes.md

 - (Image Color Picker )[https://imagecolorpicker.com/]

-### 11/04/2021
+### 11/05/2021

 I'm back.
 I had parent conferences this week, so my coding time has been less often.
+I saw an interesting Tweet about responsive breakpoints.
+It expands on the breakpoints I've used before.
+I'm going to try to adjust my breakpoints using these guidelines.
+I need to adjust the content section again.

 Resources:

 - (Commonly Used Breakpoints by George Moller)[https://twitter.com/_georgemoller/status/1455958400714555394?s=20]

+* (Screen Size Map)[https://screensizemap.com/]: A screen size map that compares viewport sizes in device-independed pixel to plan reponsive and fluid ayouts.